lende/127/README.md

 _127_ is a tool for mapping easy-to-remember hostnames to random [loopback addresses].

-The tool works as a front-end to the standard [hosts file] on your system.
-It has been tested on Linux, macOS (but see the [troubleshooting section]) and Windows.
+The tool is a front-end to the standard [hosts file] on your system.
+Tested on Linux, but may also work on other Unix-like systems.

 ## Installation